rydmike/flex_color_scheme/README.md

 // Create a custom flex scheme color for a light theme. static const FlexSchemeColor _myScheme1Light = FlexSchemeColor(
   primary: Color(0xFF00296B),
-  primaryVariant: Color(0xFF2F5C91),
+  primaryContainer: Color(0xFF2F5C91),
   secondary: Color(0xFFFF7B00),
-  secondaryVariant: Color(0xFFFDB100),
+  secondaryContainer: Color(0xFFFDB100),
-  // The built in schemes use their secondary variant color as their
+  // The built in schemes use their secondary container color as their
   // custom app bar color, but it can be any color.
 We use a custom color
   // here.
 We will see this in example 5 when using the theme and selecting
   // the custom app bar style.